Seachem Purigen is a product that I stumbled upon some time ago and have been using ever since.

 Adequate biofiltration should do almost, if not as good a job and will keep your water nice and clean.

 Purigen does do a great job though and can help to keep your aquarium looking extra clear.

 If you add some new wood to your aquarium but aren’t keen on the ‘Blackwater’ effect from the tannins then Purigen is ideal to soak them up.
 It does this very well!

 Adequate and well set up filtration is all that is needed to keep your water clean and healthy, Purigen is an added extra for anyone looking for just a little extra clarity.

 For me, it’s worth £20 every 4 months or so.

 So, if you are considering giving it a go, click here.
 (As an amazon associate I earn from qualifying purchases).

-Seachem Purigen really is an amazing product.
-But it will need to be backed up by your regular filter media.
+Please note that Seachem Purigen is a back up to your regular filter media and shouldn’t be used as your only filter media.
 Whilst it absorbs Nitrogenous organic waste, it won’t do as much for waste that has already been broken down into ammonia, nitrite or nitrate.
 So Purigen is an addition to your filter media, not your main media.

 Disclaimer: This is not a paid review, like all my reviews this is my honest opinion from my own experience of using a product, it has not been influenced in any way.